 Bring the water to a simmer.
 Then lower the heat.
 Let the beans absorb & cook off most of the liquid.

-When only a couple Tablespoons of water are left in the pan, it’s time to mash the beans.
+When only a couple Tablespoons of water are left in the pan, it’s time to mash them.

 You don’t need to physically measure how much liquid is left.
 Just use your best judgment by eyeballing it.